Send submissions to: firstname.lastname@example.org

 Purchase of copies

-Privates and libraries may receive a paper copy of all new issues by payment of a modest price (see Contacts).
+Privates and libraries may receive a paper copy of all new issues (see Contacts).